manicprone/joint-kit/README.md

 ## The Joint Concept

-Out-of-the-box, you can use any of the [Joint Actions][section-joint-actions] to handle common CRUD and relational data logic.
+The attitude of Joint is to be flexible, not opinionated... handling the "85%" of your application requirements, while allowing the developer to provide the "15%" of nuance, if needed.

+Though, for a standard application or service, the Joint Library can theoretically provide a complete implementation of your data layer, without any extra programming.

+<span>---</span>

+The Joint Library provides a robust set of abstract data actions that hook directly to your persistence layer, handling the logic for common CRUD and relational data operations.
+The [Joint Actions][section-joint-actions] are configured to your data schema, and your desired functionality, using a simple JSON syntax.

+<span>---</span>

-Given you have established a `bookshelf.js` configuration file (which hooks to your database) and you have registered a set of Models upon which to operate...
+Given you have established a `bookshelf.js` configuration file (which hooks to your database) and you have registered a set of models upon which to operate...

 The conceptual idea of the library goes like this: